obox-systems/conventions/demo.md

 The `Try it out!` section

 - Steps to use the demo
-- Every external dependency should be specified preferably with steps to install them
+- Every external dependency should be specified, preferably with steps to install them
 - Descriptive information about each step
 - Example for demos involving Rust:
 ```
-      ## Try it out!
+      ### Try it out!

       1. Install [Rust](https://rustup.rs/)
       2. Set up MongoDB docker instance